mstilkerich/rcmcarddav/README.md

 - Database migration happens automatically.
 - If you want more verbose than default logging, this must now be configured in `config.inc.php`.
 See the distributed file `config.inc.php.dist` for examples.
+- For MySQL / Maria DB: If your database was created with MySQL 5.7.8 / MariaDB 10.2.1 or earlier, it likely uses the `COMPACT` row format.
+This makes a DB migration fail, because the index size is exceeded.
+Migration 12 since rcmcarddav 4.3.0 converts the row format to the current default `DYNAMIC`, but some additional settings are required in the MySQL / Maria DB configuration for increase the index key limit to 3072 bytes.
+See [INSTALL.md](doc/INSTALL.md) for these settings.

 ### Upgrading from 2.0.x